leodonethat/leodonethat.github.io/_posts/2022-10-14-Creating_a_personal_site_in_GitHub.md

 The main feature I want to have is version control and I want to separate the content from the visualization.
 I would like that editing the website feels similar to editing a program.

-Considering that, the first thing to came to mind was to take a look at GitHub.
-It already has everything a developer needs and I am evry familiar with it.
+The first thing that came to mind was to take a look at GitHub.
+It already has everything a developer needs and I am every familiar with it.
 Let's head to [pages.github.com](https://pages.github.com/).

 # Requirements